City of Waterbury

 As our city continues to prepare and respond to coronavirus, there are ways that every day citizens can directly help.
 Mayor O’Leary is calling on those who are healthy, able, and willing to volunteer to support the city's efforts.
 If you would like more information about how you can help, please call the city's Emergency Operation Center at 3-1-1 or call the Mayor's office at (203) 574-6712.
 Individuals answering those numbers will ask you for the information necessary to fill out the City of Waterbury Volunteer Intake Form.

 In addition, recently retired medical professionals who retired in good standing with the Department of Public Health (DPH), and currently licensed medical professional who are in good standing with DPH (physicians, physician assistants, nurses, paramedics, EMT's, and all other certified allied health professions) are encouraged to call 3-1-1 if interested in supporting the city's response.

-Currently, the City of Waterbury is preparing for the possibility of an outbreak of respiratory disease caused by a novel (new) coronavirus that was first detected in China and which has now been detected in almost 90 locations internationally, including in the United States and Connecticut.
-To date, no cases have been confirmed in the City of Waterbury.
+Since March 2020, the City of Waterbury has been responding to an outbreak of respiratory disease caused by a novel (new) coronavirus that was first detected in China and which has since spread globally, including to the United States and Connecticut.
+To date, a significant number of cases have been confirmed in the City of Waterbury.
 The virus has been named “SARS-CoV-2” and the disease it causes has been named “coronavirus disease 2019” (abbreviated “COVID-19”).